 To migrate your machines to the new server:

-- First, ensure any of the new admin's fields in red are filled in and no longer red, and that you see deposit addresses in your new admin's 'Maintenance > Funding' panel.
+- First, ensure any of the new admin's fields filled in, and that you see deposit addresses in your new admin's 'Maintenance > Funding' panel.

-- Then, unpair your machines from the old admin's 'Maintenance > Machines' panel using the 'Unpair' button.
+- Then, unpair your machines from the old admin's 'Maintenance > Machines Status' panel by clicking on the machines' names and then using the 'Unpair' button.